terryaney/Documentation.Camelot/KatApp.Vue.md

 ### ITabDef

-`ITabDef` is the object returned from RBL Framework calculations for each 'result tab' processed.
+`ITabDef` is the object returned from RBLe Framework calculations for each 'result tab' processed.
 The properties available on this object represent the result tables (`Array<ITabDefRow>`) returned from the CalcEngine tab.

 ### ITabDefRow

-`ITabDefRow` represents each row in a `ITabDef` table returned from a RBL Framework calculation.
-Note that it is simply a shorthand name for the underlying `IStringIndexer<string>` interface since every value returned from the RBL Framework is typed as a `string`.
+`ITabDefRow` represents each row in a `ITabDef` table returned from a RBLe Framework calculation.
+Note that it is simply a shorthand name for the underlying `IStringIndexer<string>` interface since every value returned from the RBLe Framework is typed as a `string`.
 If a 'value' needs to be treated as `number` or `date`, the KatApp Framework or Kaml Views will need to first parse it into the appropriate type.

 ### IManualTabDef